ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. I can’t even think about something bad about it.
 It’s just great.

 Q. It’s a customer’s first time.
 What do you recommend?
 A. I like to steer people into trying coffee from different places and different origins.
-I start people off, if their interested, in trying different types of coffee and then we get into different brew methods.
+I start people off, if they're interested, in trying different types of coffee and then we get into different brew methods.
 I usually try to do something that will compliment the flavor of the coffee, but we have a lot of cool specialty drinks that are cool and fun.

 Q. What’s the most popular drink?
 A. Mint Mocha